JamesHizon/Airflow-Mini-Projects/README.md

-# Airflow-Mini-Projects
+# Airflow Mini Projects

 This repository will include both Airflow Mini-Projects from Springboard.

-## Airflow Mini-Project 1 - DAG Scheduling
+## Airflow Mini Project 1 - DAG Scheduling
 #### In this mini-project, I use Apache Airflow to create a data pipeline to extract online stock market data and deliver analytical results using Yahoo Finance as a data source.

 ### Prerequisites: